Bulk Materials We Ship Worldwide

 Under dry conditions, clinker can be stored for several months without significant loss of quality.
 As a result, and considering its relative ease of handling, clinker is traded internationally in large quantities using mainly bulk carrier vessels.

 IMI sources its clinker from reliable producers in Asia, the Middle East, Europe, the Caribbean and the Americas.
 IMI sells clinker to cement grinding operations in the Americas, the Caribbean and Africa.

 Petroleum coke, or petcoke as it is commonly known, is a by-product of petroleum refining.
-Petcoke refers to all types of carbonaceous solids obtained in petroleum processing which includes green or raw, calcined and needle petroleum coke.
+Petcoke refers to all types of carbonaceous solids obtained in petroleum processing which includes green (raw), calcined and needle petroleum coke.
 Petcoke is used in many applications, including electrodes and anodes.
 It is also used as a fuel in the cement, metal and brick industries.

 As a fuel, petcoke offers high calorific value properties at a competitive price, making it a very attractive energy substitute for thermal coal.

 IMI sources both high and mid-sulfur petcoke from petroleum refiners in the US Gulf and Venezuela for delivery to customers in South America, the Caribbean, Europe, India and China.

-Coal is a combustible black or brownish-black sedimentary rock normally occurring in rock strata in layers or veins called coal beds or coal seams.
+Coal is a combustible black or brownish-black sedimentary rock normally occurring in layers or veins called coal beds or coal seams.
 The harder forms, such as anthracite coal, can be regarded as metamorphic rock because of later exposure to elevated temperature and pressure.
 Coal is composed primarily of carbon along with variable quantities of other elements, chiefly hydrogen, with smaller quantities of sulfur, oxygen and nitrogen.
 Coal is primarily used as a solid fuel to produce electricity and heat through combustion.

 Granulated Blast Furnace Slag

-Slag is a non-metallic by-product of the steel-making process and is converted to granulated blast furnace slag (GBFS) or ground granulated blast furnace slag (GGBFS) by quickly cooling molten slag with industrial water or air.
+Slag is a non-metallic by-product of the steel-making process.
+It is converted to granulated blast furnace slag (GBFS) or ground granulated blast furnace slag (GGBFS) by quickly cooling molten slag with industrial water or air.
 IMI sources GBFS and GGBFS in Europe and Asia for delivery to customers in the cement industry in South America.